yeyehandsome1984/Cryptosite/README.md

 Two pages validated by validating service  [W3C Markup Validator](https://validator.w3.org/).
 ```
 index.html - Document checking completed.
 No errors or warnings to show.
-tracker-html - Document checking completed.
-No errors or warnings to show.
+crytcojschart-html - Document checking completed.
+Option for frequency and currency not working yet in JSchart.
 ```

 # Deployment
 Ensured all changes has been save and pushed to GitHub.

-LiveFITT is deployed to Github.
+CryptoYY is deployed to Github.
 All icons and images used in the project are stored together.

 Data sets are live and are called automatically.

-If you would like to deploy or fork this application you can visit https://github.com/yongsannnn/livefitt.
-There is only one branch to this application.
+If you would like to deploy or fork this application you can visit https://yeyehandsome1984.github.io/Cryptosite/.

 # Technologies
 In this application HTML5 is used to structure the content, CSS3 for styling and Vanila JavaScript to process data.

-Gitpod is used as the main coding platform.
+VS code is used as coding platform.

-By using Bootstrap 4, mobile responsive design is made easier with the row-col system.
+By using Bootstrap 4, mobile responsive design is made easier with the row-col system, bootstrap has also been applied for table, forms, navbar, footer and button.

 To demostrate proficiency, I have used CSS to create simple transform, mobile responsive codes with media query and flexbox.